 Art That Inspires Me: Faiyum Mummy Portraits

-Continuing with my earlier theme of art that inspires me, here is another example from the ancient world.
 During Egypt's Roman period (c.
-30 BCE - 330 CE), many beautiful portraits were made in and around the area of Faiyum.
-They were mummy portraits, which means that they were attached to mummy wrappings to cover the mummy's head.
+30 BCE - 330 CE), many beautiful portraits were made in and around the area of Faiyum (or Fayum).
+They were mummy portraits, which means that they were attached to mummy wrappingsĀ to cover the mummy's head.
+Discover what makes them so vivid and special.

 The Basilica and How It Became a Church